Saturday, August 3, 2024

 Now Solomon had died, and his kingdom was already facing severe internal divisions.
 His successor, Rehoboam, ignored the advice of the old and experienced advisers and officials, instead opting to burden his people with more work and taxes.
 Chafing under Rehoboam’s hard-handed methods, the ten northern tribes of Israel began to think of secession.
 One potential leader of his movement was Jeroboam.
 Jeroboam had been serving Solomon as a superintendent in the north when the prophet Ahijah notified him that he would become a king himself.

 Hearing word of this, Solomon tried to kill Jeroboam, but Jeroboam fled to Egypt and gained sanctuary under Shoshenq.
 Shoshenq probably knew why this Israelite had sought refuge with him and saw an opportunity.
 If Israel divided, the strength that Solomon had built up would become undone.
-Jeroboam had stayed in Egypt until Solomon’s death, and now with Rehoboam’s unpopularity, he fulfilled Ahijah’s prophecy and became king of a separate nation known as Israel, the Judah and Benjamin assuming the name of the former tribe.
+Jeroboam had stayed in Egypt until Solomon’s death, and now with Rehoboam’s unpopularity, he fulfilled Ahijah’s prophecy and became king of a separate nation known as Israel, with Judah and Benjamin assuming the name of the former tribe under the Davidic-Solomonic line

 Shoshenq would have to wait to strike.
 He had other neighbors to concern himself with.
 Like so many powers at the time, Egypt courted the merchant sea-faring peoples known as the Phoenicians.
 Shoshenq sent a statue of himself to King Abibaal of Byblos.
 Connections with Byblos, the hub of the Lebanese cedar trade, had been weakened and the pharaoh was eager to restore them.